MMK21Hub/C/README.md

 > An esoteric programming language that looks like Chess notation

+## Brief

+**C** is an esoteric programming language inspired by algebraic chess notation.
+It lets you write programs that look almost indistinguishable from a chess game, but instead of playing a game, you're placing and manipulating data on a 8x8 grid.
+It uses a single 5-bit data type (called a _piece_) for all your needs, represented using base 32 encoding.
+It supports variables, functions, function calling, error handlers, and a number of (hyper)operations.
+Enjoy!

 ## Specification

 - Program memory is laid out in an 8x8 grid (called the _board_), like a chessboard.